kgajera/wp-link-preview/readme.txt

 == Changelog ==

+= 1.3 =
-= 1.2 =
+* Ability to generate link preview using shortcode (ex. [wplinkpreview url="wordpress.org"]) = 1.2 =
 * Batch input of URLs to generate links previews for
-* Show loading image while link preview is being fetched = 1.1 =
+* Show loading message while link preview is being fetched = 1.1 =
 * Remove output of extra HTML when any or all meta data does not exist